 Collections — These provide curated collections of extensions specific to your organization.

-Blocklist and allowlist — These options that let your admins manage which extensions can be used in your org.
+Blocklist and allowlist — These options let your admins manage which extensions can be used in your organization.

 Force install — Administrators can set policies that automatically and silently install extensions for users in the organization.
 Once installed, users cannot disable or remove these extensions.

 The following sections provide a brief overview of these features.
 See the cited enterprise documentation for each topic to learn about them in more detail.

 Private Chrome Web Store for your organization

 Any Google Workspace organization can have its own private instance of the Chrome Web Store.
 To access it, users must be signed into Chrome with their organization credentials.

 You also need to use a slightly different URL than that of the public store, which specifies your Google Workspace domain:

 For a private Chrome Web Store, use the URL exactly as shown here.
 It will resolve to the correct domain based on your login.

 The option that enables this is available to administrators at Devices > Chrome > Apps & extensions > Users & browsers > Additional settings > Chrome Web store permissions: